tony-aw/broadcast/README.md

 - Reference Manual: contains the function-oriented reference manual.
 - About: Contains the Acknowledgements, Change logs and License file.
-  Here you’ll also find some information regarding the relationship between ‘broadcast’ and other ‘R’ packages
+  Here you’ll also find some information regarding the relationship between ‘broadcast’ and other ‘R’ packages.